 Chocolate ganache makes for a beautiful cake drip.
 Not only is it pleasing to the eye, but it's the perfect complement to the cookie dough cake.
 It’s made with just two ingredients: chocolate and heavy cream.
 The key to working with ganache is achieving the ideal consistency, which all comes down to ratios.

 For this particular recipe, a 1:1 ratio is used.
 Specifically, the recipe calls for 113 g (4 oz) of semi-sweet chocolate and 113 g (4 oz) heavy cream.
-This produces a pourable consistency (and refrigerates to a pudding-like consistency) which is also great for cake and cupcakes fillings and/or frostings.
+This produces a pourable consistency (and refrigerates to a pudding-like consistency), which is also great for cake and cupcakes fillings and/or frostings.
 For a thicker consistency, a 2:1 ratio of chocolate to cream is used.
 This is ideal for making chocolate truffles.
-And for a thin glaze-like consistency that’s great for dipping fruit, a 1 part chocolate to 1.5 part cream is used.
+For a thin, glaze-like consistency that’s great for dipping fruit, a 1:1.5 ratio of chocolate to cream is used.

 To make the ganache, place a heatproof bowl over simmering water and cook the chocolate and cream.
 Whisk together until a smooth, shiny consistency is achieved.
 It’s as simple as that.